OntLRB/Benchmark/Generators/README.md

 ## Generators
 -----------
-Scripts in this folders are used to genereate ontology and mapping files.
-Each generator expexts one parameter, the number of levels for car ontologies or the width of the feature ontology respectively.
+Scripts in this folders are used to generate ontology and mapping files.
+Each generator expects one parameter, the number of levels for car ontologies or the width of the feature ontology respectively.

 The command
 ```javascript